No-shows, call-outs, and midweek changes can turn scheduling into damage control, especially when your “free” tool hides key features behind paywalls.

 How Much Does Employee Scheduling Software Cost?

+Connecteam stands out.
+Rather than charging per user or per location, Connecteam uses a flat monthly fee model.
 Connecteam’s Small Business Plan is free for up to 10 users and includes full scheduling controls, time tracking, and payroll exports.
-Paid plans start at $29 per month for up to 30 users, with incremental pricing beyond that.
+Paid plans start at $29 per month for up to 30 users.
+Higher-tier options include Advanced at $49/month and Expert at $99/month, both also covering up to 30 users.

 The Bottom Line On Free Employee Scheduling Software